-"zoned for industrial or similar purposes in planning instruments.
+"Zoned for industrial or similar purposes in planning instruments.
 They are generally lower density employment areas containing concentrations of businesses involved in: manufacturing; transport and warehousing; service and repair trades and industries; integrated enterprises with a mix of administration, production, warehousing, research and development; and urban services and utilities".

-The ELDP also monitors employment generation in the industrial or employment lands and makes the important point that the North District whilst having the lowest supply of industrial land, also has the highest jobs/developed hectare.

-The ELDP highlights the important role of the Willoughby industrial areas in terms of their contribution to jobs and the supply of land.
+The ELDM is used to inform strategic and infrastructure planning for employment lands, which is particularly important in the North District which has the lowest supply of industrial land, but the highest jobs / developed hectare When operational, the ELDP highlighted the important role of the Willoughby industrial areas in terms of their contribution to jobs and the supply of land.